Introduction

 Receiving events

 Clients receive events by subscribing to an event source URL.
-Each event sent over the stream must be a JSON object with a mandatory key named event, whose value is the name of the event.
-The remaining keys may contain additional data relevant to that event.
+Each event sent over the stream MUST be a JSON object with a mandatory key named event, whose value is the name of the event.
+The remaining keys carry the data relevant to that event.

 const eventSource = new EventSource(eventSourceUrl);